yinghaoyu/algorithms/README.md

 ## Brief

 Collection of algorithms.
-The ultimate pursuit of code.
+The ultimate pursuit of coding.

 ## Reference